ALLAN-DIP/chiron-utils/CONTRIBUTING.md

 There should also be some documentation in the README on how to build each bot and the basics of how it works.

 I (Alex) will have to make some changes to the bot runner scripts to pass in different types of bots for each power.
 That can be a relatively simple list with a default value, though.
-Also, I should probably move the list and the default bot class to `bots/__init__.py` to add more encapsulation and keep all general logic in a single place.

 If your code base is particularly complex (e.g., CICERO), you should import `chiron_utils` as a package.
 Otherwise, the bot should be developed right in this repository.
 Keeping as much as possible in a single place will make refactoring easier.